Stefa1994/SigMaNet/README.md

 ## Repository structure

-The repository contains 8 different files that are used to launch experiments by invoking the different models used for comparisons for divided in the different task.
-Furthermore, the repository contains two folders:
+The repository contains two folders:
 - **data** contains the syntactic graphs in *synthetic* and the WikiRfa dataset in *wikirfa*.
 - **src** contains all the model implementations used for running the experiments.
 Futhermore, it stores two other foldes **utils** and **layer**.